aftercupapp/legacy-calendar/README.md

 # Legacy Calendar by Aftercup (Android 2.1 Eclair)

-Calendar support based on the Aftercup Calendar main app for Android 2.1 Eclair.
+Open source calendar apk based on the Aftercup Calendar main app for Android 2.1 Eclair.
+This is only a project I created for my own entertainment, bugs can occur as it was a challange to create this service.

 ---